 How to Store Danwake

 This delicacy cannot be stored for more than 24 hours.
-So, I advise you make just the quantity you need at the moment.
+So, I advise you to make just the quantity you need at the moment.

 Nutritional Value of Danwake